nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 # Iterators and Generators

-Iterators and generators enable iteration to work in JavaScript and are what lies behind objects that are iterable by way of a `for ... of` loop.
+Iterators and generators enable iteration to work in JavaScript and are what lies behind objects that are iterable by way of a `for ... of` loop

 ## Iterator

-An iterator is basically an object that will return a new value whenever it's `next` method is called.
+An iterator is basically an object that will return a new value whenever its `next` method is called

 A simple iterator can be defined as an object that has a `next` method that returns whether it's `done` or not.